-AACSB: Reflective Thinking

-AICPA: BB Critical Thinking

-AICPA: FN Risk analysis

-Accessibility: Keyboard Navigation

-Blooms: Analyze

-Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

-Level of Difficulty: 3 Haro
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
+Level of Difficulty: 3 Haro Topic: Taxpayer and tax practioner penalties

 Essay Questions

 88. Tina has a very complex tax return and it looks like she will not be able to file her tax return by its due date.
 When is her tax return due?
 What are Tina's options for paying her tax due and filing her tax return this year?
 What are the consequences if Tina does not file or pay her tax timely?
 Be specific.